Mind the gaps: The fraught road to quantum advantage: From protected quantum memory to scalable fault-tolerant quantum computation

-Recent progress in both quantum hardware and QEC theory has ignited a vibrant interaction between the two.
-This trend is driven partly by the realization that QEC will be essential for running a variety of useful applications, and partly by recognition that QEC opens a fascinating frontier of fundamental research.
-Significant experimental milestones and theoretical advances have occurred in the past few years.

-Though the onset of the QEC era may be a noteworthy technological milestone, it is still in its very early stages and the pace of progress is hard to predict.
-In particular, while the asymptotic overhead cost of QEC scales reasonably with the size of the computation we wish to perform, in practice this cost is quite daunting from the perspective of current technology.
-To illustrate the predicament, consider the surface code, a particularly promising approach to early quantum fault tolerance because it can tolerate relatively strong physical noise and syndrome extraction requires only geometrically local processing in a two-dimensional layout \cite{ToricCode,TopologicalQuantumMemory}.
-Based on numerical simulations \cite{fowler2013surface,Myths}, the probability of error $P_\text{logical}$ for each protected logical operations is related to the probability of error $p_\text{phys}$ for each physical two-qubit gate by

-Here $p_\text{thresh}\approx 10^{-2}$ is the code's accuracy threshold, and $d$ (assumed to be an odd number) is the code distance.
-The number $n$ of physical qubits used to encode each logical qubit is $n=d^2$.

-Suppose, for example, that we are targeting a logical error rate $P_\text{logical} = 10^{-11}$ to run a highly parallelized algorithm on 1000 logical qubits for $10^8$ time steps.
-According to Eq.~(\ref{eq:Plogical}), assuming $p_\text{phys} = 10^{-3}$ (somewhat better than in today's multi-qubit devices), we need $d=19$ and hence $n=361$ physical qubits per logical qubit to hit the target.
-A comparable number of auxiliary qubits are needed to read out error syndromes, and additional qubits are needed to execute universal logical gates.
-We arrive at a cost of about 1000 physical qubits for each logical qubit, about $10^6$ physical qubits in total, far beyond the scale of today's devices which have hundreds of physical qubits.
+\begin{quote} {\it An imperfect quantum computing device can accurately simulate an ideal computation with $L$ logical gates using $\mathcal{O}(L~\text{polylog}~L)$ physical gates, if the noise is sufficiently weak and not too strongly correlated.} \end{quote}

-To reach quantum circuits at this scale, we will need a lot more physical qubits, or much better physical gate error rates (or both).
-Either path faces formidable challenges.
-Furthermore, the qubit overhead is not the whole story; in addition, QEC inflates the time needed to run an algorithm.
+\jp{Useful fault-tolerant quantum computations might require billions of logical operations across thousands of logical qubits.
+To reach quantum circuits at this scale, we will need many more physical qubits, substantially better physical gate error rates, or both (Box~2).} Furthermore, the qubit overhead is not the whole story; in addition, QEC inflates the time needed to run an algorithm.
 This may happen because many rounds of (noisy) syndrome measurements are needed to diagnose errors reliably, and because the architecture may hinder the parallelism of the logical circuit.